actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 If we look at the value of the bond at $t=16$ with the coupons the company has received so far up to $t=16$ with the $10,000$ bonds, we see that the amount that the company now holds from the coupons plus the fee they will get if they sell the bond now with the price equalling to it's present value at $t=16$, will be around $1011.3715*10000 = 10,113,715$.
 This clearly is far off from the $24,304,872$ which the company must expect to receive from their bond investment to pay off their debt of $20$ million at $t=16$.
 Thus, the conclusion for the company is that it will not be wise to take up the offer.

 # Conclusion
-I have attempted to explain the concept of present value, as well as the annuity notation that stems from the present value widely used in Actuarial Science.
-To further get a peek at the importance of this concept, I showed how we can use the present value and annuity functions created in R for real-world applications, especially in asset liability management.
+I have attempted to explain the concept of present value, as well as the annuity notation that incorporates the present value, which is widely used in Actuarial Science.
+To get a peek at the importance of this concept, I showed how we can use the present value and annuity functions created in R for real-world applications, especially in asset liability management.
 I hope this article has been an informative one!

+# References
+McQuire, A., & Kume, M. (2020). <em style="font-style:bold;">R Programming for Actuarial Science</em>.
+Wiley.